grafana/grafana/docs/sources/administration/provisioning/index.md

 {{< figure src="/static/img/docs/v51/provisioning_cannot_save_dashboard.png" max-width="500px" class="docs-image--no-shadow" >}}

-#### Deleting a folder which contains provisioned dashboards
+#### Delete a folder which contains provisioned dashboards

-It's not possible to delete a folder which contains provisioned dashboards from the Grafana UI.
-In order to delete the folder, edit the YAML config file associated with its provisioned dashboards first.
-In the file, unset the `folder` and `folderUid` options.
-Once the provisioned dashboards are reprovisioned at the root level, delete the folder via Grafana UI.
+You can't delete a folder that contains provisioned dashboards in the Grafana UI.
+To delete the folder, you must edit the YAML configuration file for the provisioned dashboards.
+In the configuration file, remove the `folder` and `folderUid` fields.
+After the provisioned dashboards are re-provisioned, you can delete the folder in the Grafana UI.
 ### Reusable dashboard URLs

 If the dashboard in the JSON file contains an [UID]({{< relref "../../dashboards/build-dashboards/view-dashboard-json-model" >}}), Grafana forces insert/update on that UID.